Refining trees of tangles in abstract separation systems: inessential parts: Outlook

 While it is not true that the essential nodes of the nested set $N(\vS, \cP)$ from \cref{constr:Tc} can be refined in that way \cite{SARefiningInessPartsExtended}, we will show in \cite{SARefiningEssParts} that good tree sets indeed always admit such refinements.
 More precisely, if $S$ is a submodular separation system inside some distributive universe, then it is possible to refine every tangle-distinguishing tree set which is good for the set of all $\cF$-tangles so that all its inessential nodes are stars in $\cF$, and all its essential nodes are maximal in the tangle living at them \cite{SARefiningEssParts}.

-Moreover, we will show a slightly stronger statement for separations systems coming from graphs which will circumvent the following problem.
+Moreover, we will show a stronger statement for separations systems coming from graphs which will circumvent the following problem.
 Let $G$ be some graph and $k \in \N$, and let $\sigma$ be an essential node of a tree set $\tilde{N}$ inside $S_k$.
 Then one can always refine $\sigma$ with the rather naive star which contains all small separations of the form $(A,V(G))$, where the small sides $A$ cover $\bigcap_{(C,D) \in \sigma} D$.
 The arising star $\sigma'$ will then be maximal in the tangle living at it, and all newly arising inessential nodes will be of the form $\{(V(G),A)\}$ and hence be co-small.
 However, in doing so, we have not gained any information about the graph $G$.
 Indeed, if we compare the two tree-decompositions corresponding to $\tilde{N}$ and its refinement described above, then the essential parts corresponding to $\sigma$ and $\sigma'$ will be the same.
-Ideally, though, we would like to make the essential parts as small as possible, so we are more interested in essential stars which are maximal \emph{regular} stars in the tangle living in them, i.e.\ stars which do not contain any small separations and which are maximal with that property.
-In \cite{SARefiningEssParts} we show that such refinements always exist\footnote{The problem of refining essential stars in graphs was already addressed by Erde \cite{JoshRefining}. \cref{thm:GraphTanglesToT} strengthens his result.}:
+Ideally, though, we would like to make the essential parts as small as possible, so we are more interested in essential stars whose \emph{interior} $\bigcap_{(A,B) \in \sigma'} B$ is as small as possible.
+In \cite{SARefiningEssParts} we show that such refinements always exist\footnote{The problem of refining essential stars in graphs was already addressed by Erde \cite{JoshRefining}. \cref{thm:GraphTanglesToTNestedSetVersion} strengthens his result.}: